pingcap/docs/grafana-tikv-dashboard.md

 ## Titan - All

-- Blob file count：The number of Titan blob file
+- Blob file count：The number of Titan blob files
 - Blob file size：The total size of Titan blob file
 - Live blob size：The total size of valid blob record
 - Blob cache hit：The hit rate of Titan block cache
 - Iter touched blob file count：The number of blob file involved in a single iterator
-- Blob file discardable ratio distribution：The distribution of blob file failure blob record ratio
+- Blob file discardable ratio distribution：The ratio distribution of blob record failure of blob files
 - Blob key size：The size of Titan blob keys
 - Blob value size：The size of Titan blob values
 - Blob get operations：The count of get operations in Titan blob